Frequently Asked Questions

 The Data Quality Index (DQI) scores LambPlus flocks on the quality, quantity, and timeliness of their data recording throughout the year.
 The DQI appears as a % figure on all €uroStar sale catalogues, and on the Sheep Ireland online breeder and ram search found at www.sheep.ie.

-On a sales catalogue, as seen below in Figure 8, the DQI is displayed in brackets after the owners name.
+On a sales catalogue, as seen below in Figure 8, the DQI is displayed for breeders and owners.

 The three main elements of the DQI are as follows;